claritytoolslab/clarity-events-ai-legal/terms.md

 ---

-**By using Clarity Events AI, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**
+**By using Snap2Plan, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**